Home »

 Who in their right mind decides to write long pages of text on different topics in the era of generative artificial intelligence?
 Me.
 It’s probably not the way to make content creation profitable, but that’s not what I’m aiming for.
 By writing Salud Everywhere, I’m looking to create something that can be useful for colleagues in the field of international health cooperation and humanitarian action, while also giving myself the chance to learn and stay up-to-date on all these topics.

-I use many tools for research
+I use tools for documentation and translation

 Health Everywhere